MarcosQuintanaPT/Combined_Forest_Plots/README.md

 # Combined_Forest_Plots
-Combine various forest plots from a meta-analysis object
+With this code you can combine various forest plots in the same graph for various sub-analyses